beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   rather than limiting access to the specific user that carried out the actual submission.

-In addition, this update aims to make it easy for users to set up automated systems that submit jobs on their behalf by creating personal groups and granting the ability to submit jobs on their behalf to the account used for the automated service, *without* needing to give the automated service permission to modify their jobs after submission.
+In addition, these changes aim to make it easier for users to set up automated systems that submit jobs on their behalf (for example, as an event triggered by a successful build on a continuous integration server).

-Proposed User Interface
+Proposed user interface
 -----------------------

-Self-Service User Groups
+Self-service user groups
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Creating Ad Hoc Groups
+Creating ad hoc groups
 ^^^^^^^^^^^^^^^^^^^^^^

 * I want to create a new group. (:issue:`908172`)